Canada’s Record at the International Labour Organization (ILO)* *

 It’s time for labour to respond

 We will need to focus on the ILO and its provisions.
-We will need to pressure the Canadian government to ratify the remaining three core ILO Conventions still not ratified by the Government of Canada: No. 29 - Forced Labour, No. 98 – Right to Organize and Collective Bargaining and No. 138 – Minimum Age.
+We will need to pressure the Canadian government to ratify the remaining two core ILO Conventions still not ratified by the Government of Canada: No. 98 – Right to Organize and Collective Bargaining and No. 138 – Minimum Age.

 We should promote the enactment of the ILO principles by all provinces in Canada.
 This would include monitoring of compliance with ILO provisions and public information on ILO standards and reports on Canadian complaints.
 It should be a matter of considerable shame and embarrassment that governments in this country continue to violate international standards for workers’ rights.
 Governments must face increased public scrutiny for such actions.